LabinatorSolutions/stockfish-chess-web-gui/README.md

 BoldChess-Stockfish-Web-GUI is a web graphical user interface (GUI) that loads the JS compiled version of the Stockfish chess engine.
 It is a fully functional web app that allows you to play against the Stockfish chess engine.

+## Mission

+There are a lot of desktop-based chess GUIs but very few when it comes to web-based chess GUIs.
+Most chess websites develop their own web chess GUIs and never release the source codes with the exception of (lichess.org).

+Most available web-based chess GUIs online that are totally free and open source are totally outdated using old libraries, scripts, and even outdated chess engines.

+Our mission from this non-profit side project is to develop a FOSS (100% Free & Open Source) web-based Chess GUI that can be used everywhere.
+Modern, clean, responsive, free, and open to all.

 ## Main Live Demo

 https://labinatorsolutions.github.io/BoldChess-Stockfish-Web-GUI/